NSLS-II/docs/source/index.rst

 ******************************

-The NSLS-II software toolchain is a set of cooperative software components which aim to meet the following goals.
+The NSLS-II software toolchain is a set of cooperative software components for scientific data acquisition, management, and analysis.
+It aims to address the entire process, from experiment specification to the composition of publication-quality plots.

 Design Goals
 ============

-* Provide an integrated, **end-to-end solution** for data collection and analysis.
+* Provide an integrated toolchain for data collection and analysis.
 * Support **streaming** data analysis, variously called "in-line" or "live".
-* Support **prompt** data analysis: immediate, semi-automated data analysis that can inform decisions made during an experiment
+* Support **prompt** data analysis: immediate, semi-automated data analysis that can inform decisions made during an experiment.
 * Capture **metadata** to record a detailed snapshot of the hardware and --- as much as possible --- represent the user intention, the meaning of the measurements.